NicholasModesto/movies-collection/README.md

 - Fetches rows from a Google Sheet (Title, Format, Notes)
 - Sorts by title (ignores leading "The")
 - Debounced search filter across Title and Format
+- Inline error message if the spreadsheet cannot be reached